 What's crucial to recognise is that other games are possible.
 They could have totally different rule sets, or they could be variations of the EduCogSci game.
 When we see the variation in possible games, then we can make sense of these pedagogy games themselves.
 We also make better sense of the rules we've been playing by.

 Let me give an example.
 My interpretation of the last decade of the EduCogSci game, problem-solving-before-instruction was a move that was prohibited by the rule set.
-No one, of course, would say "you've broken the rules", but they may comment on how your students won't learn so much.
+No one, of course, would say "You've broken the rules", but they may comment on how your students won't learn so much.
 In other words, it's not possible to get to that idea when starting with the assumptions they think with.

 Interestingly, the area that researches this—often called productive failure—is part of cognitive science, but, in my interpretation, was not selected to be part of the EduCogSci rule set.